mrolle45/scopetools/scopetools/scopes.md

 This document is concerned only with variables.

-### Binding and Non-binding References
+### References

-Each occurrence of a variable in the program text is called a **reference**.
+Each occurrence of a variable in the syntax tree is called a **reference**.
+The reference is a syntax item.

+#### binding reference
-A **binding reference** implies that the variable is Local in the home scope.
-Refer to the [documentation](https://docs.python.org/3.10/reference/executionmodel.html#binding-of-names).
+This implies that the variable is Local in the home scope.
+Refer to the [documentation](https://docs.python.org/3.10/reference/executionmodel.html#binding-of-names) for name binding.
 The possibilities are:
 - An `ast.Name` node, where the context attribute is either `ast.Store()` or `ast.Del()`.
 Yes, a `del variable` statement is considered binding.

   This includes a target name in:
     - an assignment statement.
     - an augmented assignment statement.
     - an annotated assignment statement (even if there is no value).
     - an assignment expression.
+In a comprehension, the home scope is the owner scope.
-    - a 'for' stateemnt target
+    - a 'for' statement target.
-    - a 'for' clause in a comprehension
+    - a 'for' clause in a comprehension.
 - The name in a function or class definition.
+The home scope is the parent.
 - A parameter name in a function definition.
 - An imported name (module name or module member) or alias in an `as variable` clause.
-- After `as` in a with statement, except clause or in the as-pattern in structural pattern matching,
+- After `as` in a with statement or except clause, or in the as-pattern in structural pattern matching.
+- In a capture pattern in structural pattern matching.

+#### non-binding reference
-- In a capture pattern in structural pattern matching A **non-binding reference** is simply the use of the current value of the variable, and does not affect the variable's context (defined below) in the home scope (other than changing from Free to Seen).
+ is simply the use of the current value of the variable, and does not affect the variable's context (defined below) in the home scope (other than changing from Free to Seen).
     This is any `ast.Name` node in which the context attribute is `ast.Load()`.

 Examples: